-A few months ago, I wrote a blog post that gave you a brief look into what my chiropractor had discovered in my arm, but what I didn’t share was that just prior to that I began having ocular migraines, bell’s palsy in my face, and numbness down the right side of my neck and right arm.
-After seeing medical doctors who wanted to prescribe medicine for my migraines and muscle relaxers without being able to tell me “why” they started and increased in frequency so quickly, I turned to the chiropractor and put my trust in him when he was able to look at my X-ray and show me why this was happening!
+A few months ago, I wrote a blog post that gave you a brief look into what my chiropractor had discovered in my arm that was causing pain from crocheting.
+But what I didn't share was that just prior to that I began having ocular migraines, bell's palsy in my face, and numbness down the right side of my neck and right arm.
+After seeing medical doctors who wanted to prescribe medicine for my migraines and muscle relaxers without being able to tell me "why" they started and increased in frequency so quickly, I turned to the chiropractor and put my trust in him when he was able to look at my X-ray and show me why this was happening!
 I breathed a HUGE sigh of relief, but that was just the beginning of my journey.

 Posture: The #1 cause of all aches and pains!
 I can clearly remember my mom's voice from when I was little, "Don't slouch, Jennifer.", "Shoulders back."
 "Stand up straight."
 I'm sure you heard the same thing from your mom. 😉 Boy oh boy how I wish I were a better listener back then...if I had been, my spine may not look like that of a 65 yr old now! (at least that's what my chiropractor told me)

 So, let's talk about our posture.
 Crocheting does not lend itself to perfect posture.
 Unless you are able to sit with your head up, shoulders back (shoulder blades pinched together) and hold your work 3" from your nose, your posture is being affected while crocheting. 😉